Shares API

 - Create a share class for your entity (e.g., "Ordinary Shares")

-- Create persons via the Persons API (shareholder role in request is optional)
+- Create parties via the Parties API (shareholder role in request is optional)

 - Use the

-party_idfrom the person response to create shareholdings - The person now appears as a shareholder when you list persons
+party_idfrom the party response to create shareholdings - The party now appears as a shareholder when you list parties

 - Query shareholdings to view the cap table